You are here

 - Do not take vitamin A supplements greater than the recommended dose of 15,000 IU or modify your diet to select foods with high levels of vitamin A.

 - Pregnant women should not take high-dose vitamin A supplements due to the increased risk of birth defects.
 Women considering pregnancy should stop taking high-dose vitamin A supplements for six months before trying to conceive.

 What research is being conducted on Usher syndrome?

-Researchers are currently trying to identify all of the genes that cause Usher syndrome and determine the function of those genes.
-This research will lead to improved genetic counseling and early diagnosis, and may eventually expand treatment options.
+Researchers are trying to identify additional genes that cause Usher syndrome.
+Efforts will lead to improved genetic counseling and earlier diagnosis, and may eventually expand treatment options.

 For more information, contact us at: